 In multi-unit or commercial projects, consider quartzite as a targeted upgrade: islands, lobbies, bars, or feature walls where the stone carries the room and justifies the spend.

 Because GoSource aggregates quartzite, quartz, granite, and marble in one place, you can build side-by-side quotes that show exactly how a quartzite upgrade changes the budget.
-Start by pulling candidate slabs from our Slabs, then have your GoSource account manager help you sharpen pricing.
+Pull candidate slabs from our Slabs collection, then have your GoSource account manager help you sharpen pricing.

 When to Recommend Quartzite

-For experienced fabricators and designers, the recommendation can stay simple and direct:
+For experienced fabricators and designers, the recommendation stays simple:

-Choose marble only when the client understands patina, accepts etching and staining as part of the look, and the space won't be subjected to severe daily abuse.
+- Choose marble only when the client understands patina, accepts etching and staining as part of the look, and the space sees light to moderate daily use.

 When you're ready to spec this look, log in to GoSource to view live slab inventory, lock in wholesale pricing, and put GoCash and GoClub to work on your next install.